 Repeat this process of listening, agreeing, and walking away as many times as it takes.

-If your spouse also admits to wrongdoing.
+If your spouse also admits to wrongdoing

 If your spouse doesn’t admit to anything, that’s OK.
 Working on how you handle this situation is more important to your relationship than trying to prove your spouse wrong.

-Preventing future fights or arguments.
+Preventing future fights or arguments

 When things are going well, talk to your spouse about the way that you both fight and your desire to find a better way to work on differences.
 If your spouse blames you for that, don’t resist.
-Focus on your spouse’s agreement that regardless of whose fault it is (even if it’s yours), that the way you are both handling differences is not good.
+Focus on agreeing with your spouse that regardless of whose fault it is, that the way you are both handling your differences is not good.